KipperSun/Silicon65/silicon65/README.md

 A 65% ANSI keyboard designed by Geepon.

-Source code for ZMK space
+Source code for ZMK codespace.
+Totally same with this repository.

 This keyboard uses the regular MX switch
 ## Features